AimeeRose/aimeerose.github.io/_posts/2014-12-28-a-survey-of-ebola-trials.markdown

 ---
 layout: post
+title:  More clinical trials initiated for the fitbit than for ebola
-title:  "A survey of ebola trials"
+subtitle: A survey of ebola trials listed on clinicaltrials.gov
 date:   2014-12-28 09:37:23
 categories: r clinical data
 ---